bigomics/omicsplayground/README.rst

    Warning.
 The docker image requires about 5GB-8GB hard disk space.
-Note: download version v1.0 if you want the exact version of the NAR/GAB publication, otherwise docker will download the latest version.
+Note: download version v1.0 if you want the exact version of the NAR/GAB publication, otherwise docker will download the latest version by default.

 2. Now run the docker with::